Productivity paradox: End of the 1970s to 1980s productivity paradox

 By the late 1990s there were some signs that productivity in the workplace been improved by the introduction of IT, especially in the United States.
 In fact, Erik Brynjolfsson and his colleagues found a significant positive relationship between IT investments and productivity, at least when these investments were made to complement organizational changes.
 A large share of the productivity gains outside the IT-equipment industry itself have been in retail, wholesale and finance.
-The 1990s IT-related productivity jump arguably resolving the original paradox in favor of the lag in productivity benefits explanations.
+The 1990s IT-related productivity jump arguably resolved the original paradox in favor of the lag in productivity benefits explanations.

-2000 to 2020s productivity paradox
+2000 to 2020s productivity slowdown

-The 2000s to 2020s productivity paradox has been defined in terms of lower developed world productivity growth, especially in the US, in this period compared to the period between 1940s and 1970s, and the period between 1994 to 2004.
-Sometimes this productivity slowdown is analyzed in the context of new modern IT advancements similarly to the 1970s and 1980s productivity paradox.
-As well, many of the hypothesized explanations of the 1970 and 1980s productivity paradox remains relevant to the discussion of the modern productivity paradox.